UniversalDependencies/UD_German-PUD/README.md

 # Changelog

+* 2023-05-15 v2.12
+  * Fixed: nominals cannot have obj and iobj children.
 * 2021-05-15 v2.8
   * Relation det:predet changed to just det.
 The subtype is not needed and is not used in the other German treebanks.